-Carefully arrange the location and installation of each model AEQ unit to provide convenient service access for maintenance and, if necessary, removal of the unit.
+Carefully arrange the location and installation of the unit to provide convenient service access for maintenance and, if necessary, removal of the unit.
 The installation consists of four basic elements in the following order:

 - 1. Louver

 - 2. Galvanized Wall Sleeve

-- 3. Horizontal Air Splitters by others (if required)
+- 3. Horizontal Air Splitters by Others (if Required)

-- 4. AEQ Self-contained Unit Ventilator
+- 4. AZ Self-Contained Unit Ventilator